YCChenVictor/blog-frontend/_posts/rails/Implementation/2021-04-06-Test-Driven-Development.md

     User.create(email: '[user@example.com](mailto:user@example.com)', password: 'password')
   end

+  context "arrange" do
     it "signs me in" do
       visit '/users/sign_in'
       fill_in "user_email", with: '[user@example.com](mailto:user@example.com)'
       fill_in "user_password", with: 'password'
       click_button 'Log in'
       expect(page).to have_content 'Signed in successfully.'
     end
   end
 end
 ```

 ### Run it

 Then run the specification,